Difference Between LPG & Natural Gas

 LPG (propane) and Natural Gas (methane) are both used in essentially the same way but they are also different in many ways.

-In Australia, we rely on both types of gas for our energy needs.
+In Australia, we rely on both LPG or natural gas for our energy needs.

 LPG and Natural Gas are widely available and used for thousands of applications in homes and business.